cojen/Boxtin/README.md

 Boxtin is designed to restrict operations for "plugins", much like the original security manager was designed for restricting applet permissions.
 There are a few key differences, however:

-- Boxtin is a shallow sandbox, which means it only checks the immediate caller in a stack trace.
+- Boxtin is a shallow sandbox, which means it only checks the immediate caller to see if an operation is denied.
 The original Java security manager checked all frames within the trace, which seemed like a good idea at the time, but in practice it was too complicated.
 The [`AccessController.doPrivileged`](https://docs.oracle.com/en/java/javase/23/docs/api/java.base/java/security/AccessController.html) methods were intended for handling special cases, but it they were actually used over 1200 times in the JDK.
 What was expected to be an exceptional case ended up being the normal case.
 - With Boxtin, rules are defined entirely by the host environment, and so the libraries it depends on aren't expected to require any modifications.
 - Rules are selected by module, not by code source or protection domain.
-- The default deny action is to throw a `SecurityException`, but alternative actions can be defined.
-A different exception can be thrown, a constant value can be returned, an empty value can be returned, an additional check can be made, or a custom method can choose what to return.
+- The standard deny action is to throw a `SecurityException`, but alternative [deny actions](https://cojen.github.io/Boxtin/javadoc/org.cojen.boxtin/org/cojen/boxtin/DenyAction.html) can be configured instead.

 A _caller_ is the plugin code, represented by a [module](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/lang/Module.html), possibly unnamed.
 A _target_ is the code which is being called by the caller, represented by a rule.
 A rule logically maps target methods or constructors to an "allow" or "deny" outcome.

+Boxtin works by examining classes to see if any invocation of a constructor or method matches against a deny rule.
+If so, the class is transformed such that all suitable deny actions are applied.
+This type of transformation is strictly a "caller-side" check, and "target-side" checks are never performed — no stack trace is ever captured at runtime, and target classes are never modified unless they themselves call any denied operations.

 The controller decides which set of rules apply for a given module.
 For convenience, a [`RulesApplier`](https://cojen.github.io/Boxtin/javadoc/org.cojen.boxtin/org/cojen/boxtin/RulesApplier.html) can define a standard set of rules, by name or category.
 For example: [`java.base`](https://github.com/cojen/Boxtin/blob/main/agent/src/main/java/org/cojen/boxtin/JavaBaseApplier.java)